materialsvirtuallab/matgl/docs/index.md

    Answer: `M3GNet-MP-2021.2.8-PES` is a refitted model with some data improvements and minor architectural changes.
    Porting over the weights from the TF version to DGL/PyTorch is non-trivial.
-We have performed reasonable benchmarking to ensure that the new implementation reproduces the broad error characteristics of the original TF implementation (see [examples](examples)).
+We have performed reasonable benchmarking to ensure that the new implementation reproduces the broad error characteristics of the original TF implementation (see [examples][jupyternb]).
 However, it is not expected to reproduce the TF version exactly.
 This refitted model serves as a baseline for future model improvements.
 We do not believe there is value in expending the resources to reproduce the TF version exactly.